johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Add a native onscreen virtual keyboard using AngularJS although Florence works ok for now.
 The keyboard should be Hex or alphanumeric where appropriate, should have cut and paste buttons, database functionality, QR-Code read start and stop buttons, QR-Code generate buttons, OCR controls where appropriate and should pop open when stepping onto a data entry field.
 MEW should position the data entry field at the top of the screen and the virtual keyboard should position itself underneath the data entry field.
 This will save on screen clutter which is a big problem with a small screen.

 When tabing - MEW should move to the next field, position it at the top of the screen and open the virtual keyboard with the appropriate layout for that field.

+Make the user aware of how the gas price works and make the field match the Gas Price slider.

 Consider adding OCR to the camera functionality.
 * OCR **Start** and **Stop** buttons